ayush-kumar-1/lovelace/Data Quality/Data Drift.md

 This is the opposite of feature drift.
 Our feature/covariate distributions remain the same, but our targets have changed.
 Formally concept drift occurs when
 $$P(x_t) = P(x_r) \text{ and } P(y_t|x_t) \neq P(y_r|x_r)$$
 ### Dual Drift
-As you may have guessed by this point dual drift is when we have our sample
+As you may have guessed by this point dual drift is when we have both feature drift and concept drift at the same time.